Skip to main content

 Nania Poulson, Operations Director at VNET

 We’re looking forward to growing our community of welcome even more and sharing our message with more schools in the coming year.
-To find out more and register to participate, click here.
+To register your interest for 2025, click here.

 Pupils’ Work